-Contrary to popular belief and fake news, there are many dangers of a high-fat diet, which I have outlined below.
+Contrary to popular belief, there are many dangers of a high-fat diet, which I have outlined below.

 For background info, I think it’s important to understand that our bodies run on GLUCOSE (aka carbohydrate or aka sugar) not fat.